dotnet/AspNetCore.Docs/aspnetcore/publishing/index.md

 ## Using Visual Studio and MSBuild to automate deployment

 Deployment often requires other tasks besides copying the output from `dotnet publish` to a server.
+For example, you might need to copy additional files to the deployment destination, or exclude some files that `dotnet publish` puts in the *publish* folder.
 Visual Studio uses MSBuild for web deployment, and you can customize MSBuild to do many other tasks during deployment.
 For more information, see [Publish profiles in Visual Studio](xref:publishing/web-publishing-vs) and the [Using MSBuild and Team Foundation Build](http://msbuildbook.com/) book.

 You can deploy directly from Visual Studio to Azure App Service by using [the Publish Web feature](xref:tutorials/publish-to-azure-webapp-using-vs) or by using [built-in Git support](xref:publishing/azure-continuous-deployment).
 For continuous deployment to Azure App Service, you can use [Visual Studio Team Services](xref:publishing/vsts-continuous-deployment).